Documentation

 func (s *PGOutboxStore) ClaimPending(ctx context.Context, batchSize int) ([]outbox.ClaimedEntry, error)

-ClaimPending atomically transitions up to batchSize rows from pending to claiming status.
+ClaimPending atomically transitions up to batchSize rows from pending to claiming status, stamping each with a fresh lease_id (UUID).
+The lease is the fencing token that callers MUST echo through subsequent Mark* calls; without it, an in-flight worker whose claim was already reclaimed cannot overwrite a new owner's outcome.
 Returns empty slice + nil when nothing is claimable.

 func (*PGOutboxStore) CleanupDead ¶